Enter your email to get your 85% OFF code and unlock the full USMLE question bank on the app.

 Constipation, polyuria, polydipsia, lethargy, and hyporeflexia are signs of which calcium imbalance? _____

-In the absence of ADH, the highest osmolarity in the glomerular apparatus occurs at the _____
+In the absence of ADH, the highest osmolarity in the nephron occurs at the _____

 Central diabetes insipidus is characterized by _____ levels of ADH